 Primers air-dry which means the coating will dry faster if exposed to cool air.
 To improve the air circulation:

 - Switch the air conditioner to fan or blow mode.

-High humidity or moisture level in the atmosphere means the primer will take longer to dry.
+High humidity or moisture level in the atmosphere means the undercoat will take longer to dry.
 This is very common when you paint during cold weather or the cold winter months.

 Related Read: Can You Prime Over Peeling Paint?

 How Long Do Different Types of Primers Take To Dry?

 Different types of primers and their dry time are listed below.

 It takes wood primer between 30 minutes and 2 hours to dry.

 It dries faster since it uses water as its solvent and has shellac in its formula.
 Since water evaporates faster, the coating will also dry faster.
 Also, wood primers are usually stain-blocking sealers that contain shellac in their formula,